anikan314/anikan314.github.io/miscellaneous:/gapyears.md

 ### What should I do during my gap years?

 One word: research.
-(Caveat: if you are lacking in clinical experience, you should try to find a volunteering/shadowing opportunity to engage with during your gap years as well).
+(Caveat: if you are lacking in clinical experience, you should try to find a volunteering/shadowing opportunity to engage with during your gap years as well.)

 For students interested in health policy, I recommend pursuing an opportunity as a research assistant (RA) within a health policy center, lab, or academic department.
 If you're more economics-inclined (like myself), one of the "classic" economics RA positions will work as well.
 Try to find a place where you'll be able to relate the work you do/skills you learn to future work within healthcare---this was what I did with non-healthcare related projects, which most of my work at OEMA has been.